Financial Aid Award – What’s Up With That?!

 The above are just a few key questions you need to ask yourself while evaluating the best offer to take.
 If possible, brainstorm additional questions with your parents.

-Write them down and then follow-up by contacting the Financial Aid Office for further clarification.
+Write down your additional questions and concerns and then follow-up by contacting the Financial Aid Office for further clarification.

 Although your parents may be paying the bills, you are the primary consumer.